JuanManuelNaya/martial-arts-dojo/README.md

 Experiences: Peopele sharing they experience at Warrior Dojo.
 Contact us: Sharing contact details such as address, email , phone number.

+2. ## User Stories

+* As a user I will click benefits read all content, after doing that I will read the experiences, then I will check the contact info and social media.
+After considering all this information I will click on sign up put my name, last name and email and press the bottom to joing the classes.

 ![Display](/assets/images/Display.JPG)